jacosta13/R-scripts/README.md

 # R-scripts
-This repository is a collection of all the simple models on R
+Hi, my name is Gorras.
+I am an aprenttice on GitHub.
+This is my fisrt exercise on commits.